-Quarterly reports will document enforcement details and indicate the number of CMV inspections conducted, identified by type (i.e. HazMat) and level (i.e. Level III).
-Commanders and supervisors will ensure that inspectors conduct Level III inspections on at least 33% of their inspections by conducting field supervision and checking ASPEN and SAFETYNET databases.
+Quarterly reports will document enforcement details and indicate the number of CMV inspections conducted, identifed by type (i.e. HazMat) and level (i.e. Level III).
+The goal is that inspectors conduct Level III inspections on at least 33% of their inspections which is monitored through field supervision and checking ASPEN and SAFETYNET databases.
 Crash data will be evaluated on a quarterly basis to determine efficacy of enforcement efforts.
 Enforcement focus will be shifted as needed based on the crash data; including enforcement efforts in high crash areas, and increasing enforcement details.
 Results of this analysis will be reported quarterly.
-Targeted violations will be tracked and reported on a quarterly basis to compared with crash data and overall effectiveness of the strategy.
+Targeted violations will be tracked and reported on a quarterly basis to compare with crash data and overall effectiveness of the strategy.
 Targeted violations will be documented during the year.
+In addition, AZDPS evaluates crash data and enforcement efforts monthly through our internal 28-Day Review process.
+These processes will complement each other in support of our goals.

-The HM coordinator will evaluate inspection data on a quarterly basis to determine if HM carrier intervention is necessary based on violation history and frequency.
+AZDP will designate a Hazardous Materials (HM) coordinator.
+The coordinator will evaluate inspection data on a quarterly basis to determine if HM carrier intervention is necessary based on violation history and frequency.
 They will coordinate the need for carrier interventions with the CVE Compliance Review Squad and FMCSA.